 “Let me layout how I’m going to solve the problem, then I’ll solve the problem.
 Then I look at my answer and ask ‘Is this a reasonable answer given this question?’
 I think that’s really what engineering teaches and why engineers are so valuable,” she said.

-In graduate school, Marquardt worked as an academic adviser and part of the advice she’d have for her students, particularly females, was for them to just be themselves.
+In graduate school, Marquardt worked as an academic advisor and part of the advice she’d have for her students, particularly females, was for them to just be themselves.
 She said she would echo this advice to any young women considering STEM fields today.

 “Be you,” she said.
 “Don’t be afraid to be the girl.
 Don’t feel like you have to be one of the guys.
 I didn’t really start growing in my career and in my life until I stopped trying to be one of the guys, and trying to be something I wasn’t.
 My career really took off when I stopped doing that.”